Brooks Canopy Review

-While it doesn't contain any built-in mesh panels or fancy zippered vents, the Canopy remains comfortably breathable with its Drilayer Seal fabric.
+While it doesn't contain any built-in mesh panels, the Canopy's Drilayer Seal polyester fabric remains comfortably breathable.
 The material is noticeably softer and quieter than the nylon materials found on other competitors in our lineup and retains a very comfortable feel against the skin.
-The built-in cuffs allow the sleeves to be rolled up and add just enough structure to the sleeves to keep some airspace between the material and your skin to enhance breathability.

-While the material of the Canopy is certainly more breathable than most other weather-resistant fabrics, it does not provide the ventilation found on jackets with built-in mesh panels or zippered vents.
-These features found on a handful of other competitors are noticeably better at neutralizing heat and moisture buildup before it becomes a nuisance, and expelling heat and promoting airflow once things do get steamy.
+While the material of the Canopy is certainly more breathable than most other weather-resistant fabrics, it does not provide the ventilation found on jackets with built-in mesh panels.
+The chest and side pockets do double as zippered vents, however, which eliminates a complaint we had with previous models.
+Still, mesh panels are noticeably better at neutralizing heat and moisture buildup before it becomes a nuisance and would be a welcome addition in future revisions.

 The Canopy is constructed with one of the most unique and versatile materials out of any jacket in our lineup.
 The Brooks Drilayer Seal fabric is wind and water-resistant while maintaining breathability, and also boasts a UPF 30 sun protection rating.
 While not as wind-resistant as softshell jackets with thicker materials, and not as water-resistant as shells with waterproof membranes, the Canopy strikes an impressive balance between protection, comfort, and weight.